 Thermal locking is a situation where a wedge stays between the seats because of the expansion of the metal.
 These gate valves are generally used in passable to lower pressure-temperature applications.

-Here we cut Peripheral in the middle of its disc which gives this disk the flexibility And whenever there is any thermal expansion, a flexible wedge design will manage.
+Here we cut Peripheral in the middle of its disc which gives this disk flexibility And whenever there is any thermal expansion, a flexible wedge design will managed.